buhowski/react-typescript/public/text-data/cinema/EuropeanUkrainians/PreviewEuropeanUkrainiansEN.md

 # European Ukrainians

-A dark humor sitcom about a group of young idiots who, amid the absurdity of Ukrainian Europe, challenge life's realities on the path to self-development.
-They balance between optimism, carelessness, and uncontrollable hysterics, which leads to fatal consequences.
+A dark comedy sitcom about a group of young screw-ups navigating the absurdities of Ukrainian Europe.
+They challenge life's realities in a chaotic quest for self-actualization, balancing optimism with utter indifference and uncontrollable hysteria, which inevitably leads to fatal consequences.